Plan Your Data Center Best Practice Deployment

 If you’re already familiar with Palo Alto Networks’ platform, this checklist streamlines planning your data center best practice deployment strategy and roll-out so that you can set goals, prepare users for changes, and prioritize what to protect first.

 Prepare to implement best practices in your data center by developing a strategy and a roll-out plan.
-Use positive security enforcement (create rules that allow the user and application traffic you want to allow and deny everything else, also known as whitelisting) to work toward a Zero Trust architecture.
+Use positive security enforcement (create rules that allow the user and application traffic you want to allow and deny everything else) to work toward a Zero Trust architecture.

 - Set goals.